-Abstract: Most people feel a sense of relief after filing their tax returns.
-But even if you've successfully filed your 2020 return with the IRS, there may still be some issues to bear in mind.
+Abstract: Most people feel a sense of relief after filing their tax returns each year.
+But even those who've successfully filed their 2022 returns with the IRS should still keep some issues in mind.
 This article discusses three considerations: checking on a refund, filing an amended return and retaining records.